Basic History

 Any discussion of Palestine inevitably takes us into the history of the land and its people.
 The following is not a definitive account, but is a basic timeline.of significant events.
 Other pages on this site (mainly the ‘Resources’ section) suggest further reading.

-THE BIRTH OF ZIONISM
+THE BIRTH OF POLITICAL ZIONISM

 Political Zionism was a European Jewish movement founded by Theodor Herzl, who considered that anti-Semitism made it impossible for Jews ever to be integrated into European societies.
 His book The Jewish State proposed a homeland in either Argentina or historic ‘Israel’.
 The first Zionist Congress of 1897 settled on Palestine, which was then a part of the Ottoman (Turkish) empire.
 The 1880s had seen a ‘mad scramble’ for Africa by the European powers and in this context Zionism appears as another settler-colonial philosophy.